igorbasko01/flutter-arithmetic-expression-generator/README.md

 ![img.png](docs/img1.png)

-Provides a way to answer a generated expression in the app, only if one was generated.
+Provides a way to answer a generated expression in the app, only if a single expression was generated.

 ![img.png](docs/img2.png)
 ### Number Recognition